A Global Semi-Analytic Model of the First Stars and Galaxies Including Dark Matter Halo Merger Histories: Fiducial Semi-Analytic Model

 \subsubsection{Critical Mass \& PopIII Star Formation}

 We use a simple ``instantaneous" prescription for PopIII star formation in our fiducial model.
-A given halo without previous star formation will undergo a single episode of pristine star formation, creating a constant stellar mass of ${M_{\rm III,new}} = 200$ \Msun \ \citep[roughly consistent with][]{Skinner20} immediately after it surpasses the critical mass for star formation, \Mcrit.
-This critical mass is a global threshold for PopIII star formation, determined at each time step by finding the smaller of the atomic and molecular hydrogen cooling halo masses, i.e.
+A given halo without previous star formation will undergo a single episode of pristine star formation, creating a constant stellar mass of ${M_{\rm III,new}} = 200$ \Msun \ immediately after it surpasses the critical mass for star formation, \Mcrit.
+This is roughly consistent with the average PopIII stellar mass found within halos by \cite{Skinner20} (see their Figure 8), and approximately corresponds to a constant PopIII star formation efficiency of $f_{III} = 0.0001$ for a halo of mass $10^{6.1}$ \Msun.

+The critical mass is a global threshold for PopIII star formation, determined at each time step by finding the smaller of the atomic and molecular hydrogen cooling halo masses, i.e.

 Since the gas within early DM halos is pristine, molecular hydrogen (\Htwo) is initially the most efficient gas coolant.
 As star formation proceeds, the resulting radiative feedback dissociates \Htwo \ molecules, effectively raising the halo virial temperature and therefore $M_{\rm H_{2}}$.
 For halos with virial temperatures $T_{\rm vir} \ {\gtrsim 10^{4}}$ K, atomic hydrogen cooling becomes the more efficient mode of halo cooling, and so we adopt our atomic cooling mass from \cite{Visbal20},